boostorg/redis/README.md

 The definition of `receiver` and `healthy_checker` above can be found in subscriber.cpp.
-Adding a loop around `async_run` produces a simple way to support reconnection _while there are pending operations on the connection_ for example, to reconnect to the same address
+Adding a loop around `async_run` produces a simple way to support reconnection _while there are pending operations on the connection_, for example, to reconnect to the same address

 ```cpp